H4HWV2011/msjarvis-public-docs/thesis/05-chromadb-semantic-memory.md

 ### 5.4 From Hilbert Space to ChromaDB

-ChromaDB provides the concrete realization of the Hilbert‑space state described in the previous chapter.
+ChromaDB provides the concrete realization of the Hilbert‑space representation described in the previous chapter.

 - **Embeddings as vectors.**
   The embedding model maps texts and entities into high‑dimensional real vectors.
 ChromaDB stores these vectors alongside metadata (such as identifiers, timestamps, entity types, and geographic tags) and exposes operations such as nearest‑neighbor search, filtered retrieval, and upsert.

-- **Collections as subspaces.**
+- **Collections as working subspaces.**
-  Each ChromaDB collection corresponds to an empirically instantiated subset of the Hilbert space `H_App`, grouping related vectors by purpose (for example, governance, conversation, thesis) or by entity type (for example, blocks, buildings, mines, dams, or facilities).
-Conceptually, each collection spans a subspace of `H_App`.
+  Each ChromaDB collection corresponds to an empirically instantiated subset of the Hilbert space \(H_{\text{App}}\), grouping related vectors by purpose (for example, governance, conversation, thesis) or by entity type (for example, blocks, buildings, mines, dams, or facilities).
+In practice, each collection is treated as defining a working “subspace” for querying and analysis, even though its contents are finite and model‑dependent.

 - **Queries as projections.**
   Incoming queries are embedded and used to probe relevant collections.
-This process effectively projects each query into the appropriate subspace, retrieves nearby vectors with respect to the inner‑product‑induced similarity measure, and returns associated documents and metadata for downstream reasoning.
+This process effectively projects each query into the appropriate subset of \(H_{\text{App}}\), retrieves nearby vectors with respect to the inner‑product‑induced similarity measure, and returns associated documents and metadata for downstream reasoning.

-This mapping allows Ms. Jarvis’s memory to be described both geometrically, in terms of subspaces and projections, and operationally, in terms of concrete collection queries and metadata filters.
+This mapping allows Ms. Jarvis’s memory to be described both geometrically, in terms of subsets and projections of a Hilbert space, and operationally, in terms of concrete collection queries and metadata filters.

 ---

 ### 5.5 Embedding Model and Dimensionality

 In the RAG stack under analysis, Ms. Jarvis uses a sentence‑embedding model with 384‑dimensional outputs as the primary text embedding channel.
-The deployed Chroma catalog shows collections such as `conversation_history` and `learner` configured with dimension 384 in the internal `collections` table, confirming the ambient dimension of the main `H_text` component for text‑based collections.
+The deployed Chroma catalog shows collections such as `conversation_history` and `learner` configured with dimension 384 in the internal `collections` table, confirming the ambient dimension of the main \(H_{\text{text}}\) component for text‑based collections.

 Any Chroma collection that stores embeddings produced by this model must be configured to accept 384‑dimensional vectors.
 This requirement applies both to general semantic collections and to GeoDB‑derived collections, which use consistent text embeddings for feature descriptions, attribute summaries, and linked narrative content.

 In the examined deployment: